Robert Giguère: Le Perche

 Robert Giguère was born in an area of France known as Le Perche.
 "Perche" comes from the Latin word pertica, which means long pole and more specifically referred, in old French, to very long trees.
 Hence, sylva pertica meant perche forest.
 It is not until the 6th century that mention is made of Perche or saltus perticus, expression denoting mountainous forest region, wild game refuge, saltus implying threshold or frontier.
 Le Perche’ was surrounded by the following Gaulish areas and peoples: in Hyesmois country, where the Exmes people were based in Sées; in Aulerques Eburoviques country, where the Évreux people were based in Évreux; in Aulerques Cénomans country, where the Maine people were based in Le Mans; and in Carnutes country, where the Chartain people were based in Chartres.
 Located about 100 mi west of Paris, the ancient province of Perche is now located mostly in present-day Normandy région's Orne département.
 The County of Perche was created in 1114, when Rotrou III The Great was attributed the House of Bellême allowing control of related estates while retaining control of the Castle of Bellême.
 In 1158, Bellême was conceded to Rotrou IV, bringing the Rotrou dynasty to the height of its power through control of much of the old forest of Le Perche.

 Between before 1100 and 1226, three counts of Perche, Routrou III's son Rotrou IV, Geoffroy V and Thomas, consolidated the fusion of Mortagne, Bellême and Nogent lands into Perche county.
 Le Perche was thereafter long granted to King of France relatives.
 Due to its strategic geographic and political positioning, Le Perche maintained its territorial independence to eventually be returned to the royal domain and become the ancient province bounded by Maine province to the west, Beauce/Orléanais province to the east and south, and Normandy province to the north.

 In 1792, shortly after the onset of the French Revolution, France's ancient provinces were constituted into départements by the Constituent Assembly, Le Perche was carved up among four of them: Orne and Eure-et-Loir for the most part, and to a lesser extent, Sarthe and Loir-et-Cher.

-As it was in the time of Giguère, Le Perche has remained a beautiful pastoral area consisting mainly of gently rolling farmland, but unlike much of France, it is blessed with some beautiful forests.
-It also benefits from a number of rivers and streams.
+As it was in the time of Giguère, Le Perche has remained a beautiful pastoral area consisting mainly of gently rolling farmland.